JazzMaster/LazGFX/README.md

 This being said- DO NOT link into C versions of libgraph.

 (You will probably confuse the existing code if you do.
-Further- this is why I CANT call this unit "libGraph")
+Further- this is why I CANT (wont) call this unit "libGraph")

 You need to translate the headers(properly) to use the C.
 I didnt do this because of threading problems when I used it.